Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 }
 ```

-Print "s.updates <- item // HLsend", if there is no read <-s.updates anywhere, the s.Update channel will be suspended
+Print "sBad.updates <- item // HLsend", if there is no read <-sBad.updates anywhere, the sBad.Update channel will be suspended
 until there is room to read it.
-This can be used as a mechanism to lock and wait for the routine, or if it's
+This can be used as a mechanism to lock and wait for the routine, or if it'sBad
-unintentional, it's an error. </br>
+unintentional, it'sBad an error. </br>

 ## 20) Bug select on nil <a name="20_bug_select_on_nil"></a>